 Do you enjoy cleaning?
 Most of us don’t, but unfortunately, it is a necessary evil in our lives.
 Here’s a better question; do you enjoy paying up to $10.00 each for cleaning supplies?
 I know I certainly don’t.
 Finding ways to save money on cleaning supplies isn’t something that most people make a priority, but if you’re trying to lower your household expenses or are trying to save money on groceries, you won’t want to overlook it.
 I know that my own small family can spend $100 or more each month on cleaning supplies depending on what I have to buy and replace.
-Since I count my cleaning supplies and household items as part of my grocery budget, I’ve had to actively seek out ways to save money on them.
+Since I count my cleaning supplies and household items as part of my grocery budget (Six Dollar Family), I’ve had to actively seek out ways to save money on them.

 Earn Free Gift Cards –